 The low pulse from pin 1 of U021 is coupled to univibrator U001.
-U001 shapes and fixes the pulse width to approximately 10 $\mu$ s.
-The Univibrator is configured in the non-retriggerable mode.
+U001 shapes and fixes the pulse-width to approximately 10 $\mu$ s.
+The univibrator is configured in the non-retriggerable mode.
 Negative pulses from pin 9 of U001 are coupled to the $\mu$ P for counting.

-Low-Voltage Supply
+Low Voltage Supply

 Battery voltage is coupled to DC-DC converter U231.
-U231 and related components provide +5V to power the $\mu$ P, op-amps, and logic circuitry.
+U231 and related components provide +5 V to power the $\mu$ P, op-amps, and logic circuitry.
 R135 and R136 provide voltage division for low-battery detection.
 Pin 6 of U231 provides a low signal when the battery voltage decreases to +2.2 ±0.1 Vdc.
 U121 provides the +2.5 Vdc reference for the HV and DISC control references.

-High-Voltage Supply
+High Voltage Supply

 High voltage is developed by blocking oscillator Q241, T141, and C244 and rectified by voltage multiplier CR041-CR043, C041-C043, and C141.
 High voltage increases as current through R241 increases, with maximum output voltage with Q241 saturated.
 High voltage is coupled back through R034 to op-amp pin 2 of U131.
 Resistor network R027, R132 completes the HV division circuit to ground.
 R027 provides HV limit from 1250-2400 when the HV control on the calibration board is at maximum.
 The regulated HV output is controlled by the HV1 and HV2 potentiometers located under the CAL cover on the front panel.
 This control provides the reference for comparator pin 3, U131.
-During stable operation, the voltage at pin 2 of U131 will cause conduction of Q141 to increase or decrease until the HV finds a level of stability.
+During stable operation, the voltage at pin 2 of U131 will equal the voltage at pin 3 of U131.
+Pin 1 of U131 will cause conduction of Q141 to increase or decrease until the HV finds a level of stability.